colton-gabertan/xcjg-honeypot/README.md

 Due to my intentions with the honeypot, I did not see the need to beef it up and make it look particularly enticing for an attacker to try to infiltrate and escalate privileges.
 Mine was to serve as more of a monitor of HTTP traffic to see what is simply floating around on the internet and where it comes from.

 In essence, I hosted two virtual servers on the Google Cloud Platform.
 One for monitoring ingress traffic and another to serve as the honeypot itself.
 There were virtually no firewall rules on the honeypot, so most traffic would be free range.
 Both were simple ubuntu servers with MHN and Dionaea configured.
-When setup correctly, the MHN framework allows us to simply `http` into the admin server to view the user interface in which we can see some analytics about the incoming attacks.
+When setup correctly, the MHN framework allows us to `http` into the admin server to view the user interface in which we can see some analytics about the incoming attacks.
 > There are even some neat features integrated such as HoneyMap, which maps out the incoming attacks in real time.

 ### Admin UI